 Along with all these, it is important to provide bowel rest.
 In general, a patient with uncomplicated diverticulitis will be put on a liquid diet for 2-3 days, along with a low-fiber diet to give the bowel enough time to heal.

 Surgical Interventions: Surgery is the only choice of treatment for diverticulitis complicated by an abscess, fistula, or intestinal perforation.
 The general approach to such cases is resection with primary anastomosis (a connection between resected parts of the intestine).

 What are the complications of Diverticulitis?

-Diverticulitis can cause many painful and emergent complication like:
+Diverticulitis can cause many painful and emergent complications like: